-The Structure Alternatives Report serves two purposes:
+The Structure Alternatives Report serves 2 purposes:

-- Documenting the decision making process used to arrive at a recommendation on what type of structure should be carried forward to the detailed design stage.
+- documenting the decision making process used to arrive at a recommendation on what type of structure should be carried forward to the detailed design stage.

-- Assembling all information required for the engineer to complete the detailed design.
+- assembling all information required for the engineer to complete the detailed design.

 When complete, the Structure Alternatives Report provides a detailed discussion on alternatives considered for all elements of the bridge structure, and will contain, in a summarized format, all of the information necessary for the engineer to complete the detailed design of the bridge.

-The Structure Alternatives Report shall contain the following items:
+The Structure Alternatives Report shall contain the following items.

 All information necessary to complete the detailed design of the bridge should be included, as well as any information that may affect the choice of structure type that is recommended.
-Where applicable, relevant design information shall include:

-- Name and/or control section for overpassing and underpassing roadways
+- name and/or control section for overpassing and underpassing roadways

-- Roadway designation for overpassing and underpassing roadways (current and ultimate)
+- roadway designation for overpassing and underpassing roadways (current and ultimate)

-- Lane and shoulder configurations for overpassing and underpassing roadways (current and ultimate)
+- lane and shoulder configurations for overpassing and underpassing roadways (current and ultimate)

-- Horizontal and vertical geometry of overpassing and underpassing roadways
+- horizontal and vertical geometry of overpassing and underpassing roadways

 - AADT and ADTT for overpassing and underpassing roadway